Nebraska Revised Statute 30-2414

 (i) a statement of the interest of the applicant;

-(iii) if the decedent was not domiciled in the state at the time of his death, a statement showing venue;
+(iii) if the decedent was not domiciled in the state at the time of death, a statement showing venue;

 (iv) a statement identifying and indicating the address of any personal representative of the decedent appointed in this state or elsewhere whose appointment has not been terminated;